mosaicnetworks/babble/docs/design.rst

 connected via a linear linked list structure.
 In our system, blocks contain a collection of signatures of their own hash from the participants.
-A block with valid signatures from at least one third of validators can be considered valid because - by hypothesis - at least of those signatures is from an honest member.
+A block with valid signatures from at least one third of validators can be considered valid because - by hypothesis - at least that fraction of signatures are from honest members.

 Projecting the hashgraph onto a blockchain makes it much easier for third parties to verify the consensus order.
 It makes it possible to build